Seahawks to re-sign defensive end Branden Jackson

 Jackson had his best season as a Seahawk in 2019, on the field for a career high 418 snaps, appearing in all but one game and making three starts.

-He finished with two sacks and 20 tackles playing in a rotational role on the defensive line, primarily at the strongside end spot.
+He finished with two sacks and 20 tackles playing in a rotational role on the defensive line, primarily at the strongside end spot, but also moving inside to play tackle on passing downs.

-He’s now set to return to add depth at that position, where the likes of Rasheem Green and L.J.
+He’s now set to return to add depth at that position, where Rasheem Green and L.J.
 Collier will also battle for the starting role and playing time.

 Jackson has played in 36 games for the Seahawks over the last three years.